TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

       These properties can be used to define any number of objects, just like you can do with a :ref:`COA content object <cobj-coa>`.

-      The content of these objects will be rendered on the page.
+      The content of these objects will be rendered on the page in the order of the numbers, not in the order they get defined in the TypoScript definition.

+      It is considered best practise to leave space between the numbers such that it will be possible to place objects before and after other objects in future.
+Therefore you will often see that people use the number 10 and no number 1 is found.

    Example
       ::

          page = PAGE
+         page.20 = TEXT
+         page.20.value = World
-         page.10 = FLUIDTEMPLATE
+         page.10 = TEXT
-         page.10 {
-                # ...
-         }
+         page.10.value = Hello

+      This renders to :html:`HelloWorld`.

 .. index:: PAGE; bodyTag